RobCranfill/poweroff/README.md

 ## Software
 This was originally written on Raspian version 8 ("Jessie"), but is now running on version 10, "Buster".
 I don't think it matters.
+It uses Python 3.7, I believe.

 It also uses the [GPIOZero](https://gpiozero.readthedocs.io/en/stable/index.html#) package, which makes GPIO programming much easier.